lewnelin/hf-dashboard/plugins/hf-dashboard/README.md

-# hf-dashboard
+# Health First Hit Dashboard

 Widged to show a chart with the number of received hits from lead pages

 ## Requirements

-This plugin requires Craft CMS 4.3.6.1 or later, and PHP 8.0.2 or later.
+This plugin requires
+ * Craft CMS 4.3.6.1 or later
+ * PHP 8.0.2 or later

 ## Installation

-You can install this plugin from the Plugin Store or with Composer.
+You can install this plugin with Composer.<br>

-#### From the Plugin Store

-Go to the Plugin Store in your project’s Control Panel and search for “hf-dashboard”.
-Then press “Install”.

-#### With Composer

 Open your terminal and run the following commands:

 ```bash